MrAle98/sliver-deployment/README.md

 sliver >
 ```

-## Deploy server on aws and builder on local machine
+## Deploy teamserver on aws and builder on local machine

 Here instructions for deploying the **teamserver** on a **amazon linux VM**, hosted on **AWS**, and the **builder** on a **local windows VM**.